bitjson/bch-loops/readme.md

 The Bitcoin Cash VM is [strictly limited](https://github.com/bitjson/bch-vm-limits) to prevent maliciously-designed transactions from requiring excessive resources during transaction validation.

 Loops were originally excluded from the VM design as part of an initial, anti-Denial-of-Service approach.
-However, despite the "no loops" approach being quietly abandoned for explicit limits ([`reverted makefile.unix wx-config -- version 0.3.6` – July 29, 2010](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node/-/commit/757f0769d8360ea043f469f3a35f6ec204740446)), the Bitcoin Cash VM is still missing this basic control flow structure.
+However, despite the "no loops" approach being quietly abandoned for explicit limits ([`reverted makefile.unix wx-config -- version 0.3.6` – July 29, 2010](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node/-/commit/757f0769d8360ea043f469f3a35f6ec204740446)), the Bitcoin Cash VM is still missing this basic control flow structure, creating significant waste in many contracts by requiring duplication of contract bytecode.

 **This proposal adds the well-established, `OP_BEGIN`/`OP_UNTIL` loop construction used by most Forth-like languages**, making BCH contracts significantly more powerful and efficient.